wp-plugins/reduce-bounce-rate/readme.txt

 = Does it work out-of-the-box? =

-Yes, and you can use the options on the Settings Page to fine-tune how and when you want to send or block info to Analytics.
+Yes, if you use the Universal Analytics (analytics.js).
+If you are still using the older ga.js tracking code or if Yoast's WordpPress SEO plugin is active, you have go to the Settings Page to choose the one you use.
+There you can fine-tune how and when you want to send or block info to Analytics.

 = How do I know it is working? =

-Check you page source for a line that ends with: /wp-content/plugins/reduce-bounce-rate/js/gajs.js'></script> or when you use analytics.js for /wp-content/plugins/reduce-bounce-rate/js/analyticsjs.js'></script>
+Check you page source for a line that ends with: /wp-content/plugins/reduce-bounce-rate/js/analyticsjs.js'></script> for analytics.js, /wp-content/plugins/reduce-bounce-rate/js/gajs.js'></script> for ga.js and /wp-content/plugins/reduce-bounce-rate/js/ga4wpjs.js'></script> for working together with WordPress SEO.

 By default, the script will be added to the bottom of the page.
 If this line is not present, your theme might not have wp_footer() in the footer.php.

-After one or two days, you should see the Bounce Rate drop in Google Analytics.
-Then you will know it is working.
+After a day, you should see the Bounce Rate drop in Google Analytics.
+Then you'll know for sure it's working.

-= Does it this plugin work for the Asynchronous Syntax tracking code (ga.js) and the Universal Analytics (analytics.js)? =
+= Does it this plugin work for the Universal Analytics (analytics.js) and the (older) Asynchronous Syntax tracking code (ga.js)? =

 Yes.
-By default the plugin works for ga.js.
-Just change it to analytics.js on the Settings Page to make it work for analytics.js.
+By default the plugin works for analytics.js.
+Just change it to ga.js on the Settings Page to make it work for ga.js.

 = Can I set the maximum tracking time? =